 In 2011, I began to work on AllNet.

-I am minitrack co-chair for the Wireless Networks minitrack at HICSS 52, January 8-11, 2019, on Maui island, Hawaii.
+I am minitrack co-chair for the Cellular and Wireless Networks minitrack at HICSS 57, January 3-6, 2024, Waikiki, Oahu.
+The deadline for paper submission is June 15th, 2023.

-I am interested in networking, systems, and languages.
+I am interested in networking, particularly decentralized and ad-hoc networking, often with security aspects.
 I am interested in wireless networking, and in the issues of power, security, routing, and reliability in wireless networks, particularly wireless sensor networks.
 During 2000-2003 these activities fell under the umbrella of the PODS project (more formally known as ''A Remote Ecological Micro-Sensor Network'').
 I have a list of links and publications related to this project.

 I am also always interested in better ways of teaching and better ways of teaching networking.